 Emotions run high during a natural disaster.
 People are typically more anxious, overwhelmed, experience unpredictable reactions, and can be more sensitive to environmental factors.

 The experience is extremely stressful.
 Understanding the emotional state of your customers will inform the tone and voice you use in your messaging.
 Your default setting should be “walk softly” vs. hard-sell with any messaging you put in front of affected customers.

 Your customers are thinking about anything and everything; the people and possessions they left behind, what’s currently happening, what could occur in the future, what’s the worst-case scenario they need to plan for, etc.

 Stress alters the way people weigh risk and reward and their decision-making processes, focusing on “resource decisions” such as acquiring food, safety, and survival goods.
 Once people ensure the physical security of family members, thought processes can drift, become erratic and dramatically different than what they usually experience and express.

 Throw your Buyer’s Journey out the window and look at Maslow’s Hierarchy of Needs, focusing on the bottom of the pyramid, instead.

-A good rule of thumb; if what you’re selling to people directly or peripherally affected by a natural disaster and your product or service doesn’t fall in the “Psychological Needs” and “Safety Needs” part of the pyramid, it’s probably best to sit out this marketing opportunity.
+A good rule of thumb; if what you’re selling to people directly or peripherally affected by a natural disaster and your product or service doesn’t fall into the “Psychological Needs” and “Safety Needs” part of the pyramid, it’s probably best to sit out this marketing opportunity.

 4. Evaluate current customer resources.

 People affected by a natural disaster may have access to computers, TV and internet access (at the beginning of the event, if they evacuated).
 Once they return to their homes, they may not have running water, power, access to fuel, may not have internet access, and only have their phones which may or may not have data and voice services.
 It may even be dangerous or impossible to travel short distances.